Louis-Hargreaves/Cheat-Sheets/Python-Libraries/venv.md

-pip install virtualenv (if you don't already have virtualenv installed) virtualenv venv to create your new environment (called 'venv' here) source venv/bin/activate to enter the virtual environment pip install -r requirements.txt to install the requirements in the current environment```
+pip install virtualenv (if you don't already have virtualenv installed) virtualenv venv to create your new environment (called 'venv' here) source venv/bin/activate to enter the virtual environment pip install -r requirements.txt to install the requirements in the current environment or alternatively pip install -r /path/to/requirements.txt```